rzzzwilson/PythonEtudes/From_CLI_to_GUI/From_CLI_to_GUI.13.rst

     app = App(root)
     root.mainloop()

-Note that we no longet have any error messages.
-The user can't make a mistake and now has a better level of user-friendliness.
+Note that we no longer have any error messages.
+The user can't make a mistake and the program is more user-friendly.

 We've come a long way from the initial program::